rails-api/rails-api/README.md

-# Rails::Bare
+# Rails::API

-**Rails::Bare** is a subset of a normal Rails application, created for applications that don't require all functionality that a complete Rails application provides.
+**Rails::API** is a subset of a normal Rails application, created for applications that don't require all functionality that a complete Rails application provides.
 It is a bit more lightweight, and consequently a bit faster than a normal Rails application.
 The main example for its usage is in API applications only, where you usually don't need the entire Rails middleware stack nor template generation.

 ## Using Rails for API-only Apps

-This is a quick walk-through to help you get up and running with **Rails::Bare** to create API-only Apps, covering:
+This is a quick walk-through to help you get up and running with **Rails::API** to create API-only Apps, covering:

-* What **Rails::Bare** provides for API-only applications
+* What **Rails::API** provides for API-only applications
 * How to decide which middlewares you will want to include
 * How to decide which modules to use in your controller